Easter is the most important Christian festival of the years - it's when Christians celebrate the resurrection of Jesus Christ.

 The Bible says that Christ died on the cross on a day called Good Friday.
 According to the Bible, Jesus was then resurrected and came back to life on Easter Sunday.

-Easter is on different dates each year, between 21 March and 25 April, depending on when there's a full moon in spring.
+Easter is on different dates each year, between 21 March and 25 April, depending on when there's a full moon in Spring.

-So any eggs laid that week were saved and decorated to make them 'Holy Week eggs', then given to children as gifts.
+So any eggs laid that week were saved and decorated to make them Holy Week eggs, that were then given to children as gifts.

-Victorians adapted the tradition with satin covered cardboard eggs filled with Easter gifts.
+Victorians adapted the tradition with satin-covered cardboard eggs filled with Easter gifts.